oracle/graaljs/docs/user/FAQ.md

 ### My application is slower on GraalVM JavaScript than on another engine
 Reason:
 * Ensure your benchmark considers warmup.
 During the first few iterations, GraalVM JavaScript may be slower than other engines, but after sufficient warmup, this difference should level out.
 * GraalVM JavaScript is shipped in two different standalones: Native (default) and JVM (with a `-jvm` infix).
-While the default _native_ mode offers faster startup and lower latency, it might exhibit slower peak performance (lower throughput) once the application is warmed up.
+While the default _Native_ mode offers faster startup and lower latency, it might exhibit slower peak performance (lower throughput) once the application is warmed up.
 In the _JVM_ mode, the application might need hundreds of milliseconds more to start, but typically shows better peak performance.
 * Repeated execution of code via newly created `org.graalvm.polyglot.Context` is slow, despite the same code being executed every time.

 Solution: